astannnn/R2D2-FL-new/technical_report.md

 ## 1. Introduction

-This report presents the implementation and experimental validation of **R2D2-FL (Reliability-Weighted Robust Distillation for Federated Learning)** under heterogeneous and noisy federated learning environments.
+This technical report presents the implementation and experimental validation of **R2D2-FL (Reliability-Weighted Robust Distillation for Federated Learning)** under heterogeneous and noisy federated learning environments.

-The objective of this project is to evaluate whether reliability-aware aggregation combined with proxy-based knowledge distillation can improve robustness compared to standard federated optimization methods in realistic non-IID and noisy-label settings.
+The objective of this project is to evaluate whether reliability-aware client weighting combined with proxy-based knowledge distillation can improve robustness compared to standard federated optimization and federated distillation methods in realistic non-IID and noisy-label settings.

 The project includes:

-- Implementation of **FedAvg** baseline
+- Implementation and evaluation of **FedAvg**
-- Implementation of **FedProx** baseline
+- Implementation and evaluation of **FedProx**
+- Implementation and evaluation of **FedDF**
+- Implementation and evaluation of **Selective-FD**
+- Implementation and evaluation of **FedNoRo**
 - Modular implementation of **R2D2-FL**
 - Dirichlet-based non-IID simulation with α = 0.3
 - Multiple label noise regimes